prody/ProDy-website/tutorials/insty_tutorial/ensemblePDB.rst

    ..

-The results can be displayed using :meth:`.getTimeInteractions` where all the interactions are displayed and could be tracked per each confrmation (frame in the Ensemble PDB file).
+The results can be displayed using :meth:`.getTimeInteractions`, where all the interactions are displayed and can be tracked per each conformation (frame in the Ensemble PDB file).

 .. ipython:: python
    :verbatim: